Durocks/CPU-Hog-Killer/README.md

 ### What does the module do?
 The module continuously monitors CPU usage, calculating the average usage of running processes.
 If any process exceeds a defined CPU usage threshold, it is automatically terminated, helping to maintain system stability and performance.

+### FAQ
+1. Why does it keep notifying me of a killed process?

+    If that happens, then you have yourself a rogue app or process.
+If it's an app, open it's App Info, and restrict it's battery usage.

 ### Usage
 1. **Installation**:
    - Download the latest version of the `CPU_Hog_Killer.zip` module from the <a href="https://github.com/Durocks/CPU-Hog-Killer/releases/">releases</a> section.